cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ![Opening Handshake](opening_handshake.png)

 At the end of an opening handshake between two chains implementing the subprotocol, the following properties hold:
-- Each chain has each other's correct root-of-trust as originally specified by the initiating user.
+- Each chain has each other's correct root-of-trust as originally specified by the initiating actor.
 - The chains have agreed to a shared connection version.
 - Each chain has knowledge of and has agreed to its identifier on the other chain.